edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

     \hline
   \end{array}

-Select tuples from the **Engineers** table that comply an age greater than 30 years:
+Select tuples from the `\text{Engineers}` table that comply an age greater than 30 years:

 **Answer**